Burst of snow followed by ice and rain expected in D.C. area Sunday

 If you’re traveling in the region Sunday, be aware that the snow is most likely to begin between about 1 and 4 p.m. and may be heavy at times, especially from about 4 to 7 p.m.
 Between 7 and 10 p.m., the transition from snow to sleet to rain is anticipated from southeast to northwest in the immediate area.
 This timeline could shift some as the storm draws nearer and we’re able to refine the forecast.

 Conditions may gradually improve overnight Sunday into Monday as temperatures moderate and the conglomeration of snow and ice turns more to slush; in some areas, especially east and southeast of the District, the snow could be completely washed away by heavy rain.
-However, there’s some chance rain and mixed precipitation changes back to snow briefly before ending, so we can’t rule out some slick spots Monday morning.
+However, there’s some chance that rain and mixed precipitation will change back to snow briefly before ending, so we can’t rule out some slick spots Monday morning.

-Our best bet is that between one and four inches of snow and sleet will fall in the immediate D.C. area before precipitation flips to the more fluid form.
-Areas north and west of the Beltway may be on the higher end of that range or even exceed it in places like northwest Montgomery County, Leesburg and Frederick.
+Our best bet is that one to four inches of snow and sleet will fall in the immediate D.C. area before precipitation flips to the more fluid form.
+Areas north and west of the Capital Beltway may be on the higher end of that range, or even exceed it in places like northwest Montgomery County, Leesburg and Frederick.
 These areas may also see the snow change to sleet and freezing rain rather than plain rain, meaning a longer duration of hazardous conditions.

 In the Blue Ridge, near Interstate 81 and into the Appalachians, where precipitation may remain mostly snow, at least 6 to 12 inches are possible.

-There are still significant questions as to the exact track the storm will take which will have a huge bearing on how long precipitation remains in the frozen form before flipping to rain.
-But, at the moment, it seems very likely that areas from Interstate 95 and eastward see a changeover from snow to rain.
+There are still significant questions as to the exact track of the storm, which will have a huge bearing on how long precipitation remains in the frozen form before flipping to rain.
+But, at the moment, it seems very likely that areas from Interstate 95 and eastward will see a changeover from snow to rain.

 Here’s our initial accumulation outlook for the District (on Friday, we will provide a snowfall forecast map for the region):